 Secure Shell or SSH

 Secure Shell or SSH creates the VPN tunnel through which the data transfer happens and also ensures that the tunnel is encrypted.
 SSH connections are created by a SSH client and data is transferred from a local port on to the remote server through the encrypted tunnel.

 VPN One Click

 VPN One Click - a Virtual Private Network service launched in the year 2011 with an objective to provide users hassle free, secure and private Internet connection in order to access blocked and restricted websites while maintaining the user's privacy and keeping the identity hidden.
-VPN One Click is a trusted service provider and has more than 10 Million satisfied users worldwide.
+VPN One Click is a trusted service provider and has more than 30 million satisfied users worldwide.

 VPN One Click is available and compatible with almost all devices and platforms, and can be installed easily without any hassles.
-Its just a One Click installation with VPN One Click.
-VPN One Click uses PPTP at 128 bit and L2TP/IPSec 256 bit protocol for encryption and provides the user a highly secure and private Internet connection.
+Its just a one click installation with VPN One Click.
+VPN One Click uses the stronger and faster IKEv2/IPSec protocol for encryption and provides the user a highly secure and private Internet connection.